-Homework: All homework assignments will be completed in the online homework system called MyMathLab.
+Homework: All homework assignments will be on MyStatLab, an online homework system, that is access through Blackboard.
 Homework is to be completed by the due dates posted on each assignment.
 No late homework will be accepted.
-The use of any math solving apps/programs (i.e. PhotoMath, etc.) is strictly prohibited and can result in academic dishonest proceedings.
+The use of any statistical solving apps/programs (i.e. PhotoMath, etc.) is strictly prohibited and can result in academic dishonest proceedings.
 All work in this class must be your own!!
+Three low daily grades will be dropped at the end of the semester.

-Tests: There will be a total of 4 exams in this course.
+Tests: There will be a total of 3 in class exams in this course.
 No notes/homework/textbooks will be allowed on ANY exam.
+Certain formula sheets will be allowed and provided by your instructor.
 All exams are expected to be completed in the allotted class time, no exceptions.
 No exam grades will be dropped.
 Exam corrections are for your own learning well-being and will not be graded but are expected to be completed after each exam is returned.
-You will get all of your midterm exams back.
 It is in your best interest to save ALL graded documents until your final grade is assigned at the end of the term.